wazo-platform/wazo-doc/source/developers/asterisk.rst

 Asterisk 1.8 to Asterisk 11
 ===========================

-Table of modules that were availble in the asterisk 1.8 package but that are not available anymore in the asterisk 11 package:
+Table of modules that were available in the asterisk 1.8 package but that are not available anymore in the asterisk 11 package:

 +-----------------+---------------------------------------+------------------+-----------------+--------------------+
 | Name            | Description                           | Loaded in AST1.8 | Asterisk Status | Replaced By        |